nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 Examples:
 * `find b*y`<br>
-  Returns `buy` but not `buy eggs`
+> * Returns `buy` but not `buy eggs`
 * `find b*y*`<br>
-  Returns `buy eggs` but not `must buy eggs`
+> * Returns `buy eggs` but not `must buy eggs`

 #### Deleting a task : `delete`
 Deletes the specified task.<br>
 Format: `delete INDEX/TASKNAME`

-> Deletes the task at the specified index
+> * Deletes the task at the specified index
-> If TASKNAME is entered, tasks are sought out in the same way the `find` command does.
-Matching names and their indices are then displayed.
+> * If TASKNAME is entered instead, all tasks with matching names are displayed along with their indices.
 The user can then proceed with deletion using the index of the appropriate task.

 Examples:
 * `delete 1`
-  Deletes task at index 1
+> * Deletes task at index 1
 * `delete b*y*`
-  Lists tasks matching `b*y*` for the user to choose from.
+> * Lists tasks matching `b*y*` for the user to choose from.

 #### Updating a task : `update`
 Update the date/time for a task<br>
 Format: `update INDEX/TASKNAME [at/from START_TIMEDATE] [to/by END_TIMEDATE]`

-> Replaces the start and end times of the task at the specified index
+> * Replaces the start and end times of the task at the specified index
-> If TASKNAME is entered, tasks are sought out in the same way the `find` command does.
+> * If TASKNAME is entered, tasks are sought out in the same way the `find` command does.
 Matching names and their indices are then displayed.
 The user can then proceed with updating using the index of the appropriate task.
-> Omitting START_TIMEDATE will remove START_TIMEDATE from the task
+> * Omitting START_TIMEDATE will remove START_TIMEDATE from the task
-> Omitting END_TIMEDATE will remove END_TIMEDATE from the task
+> * Omitting END_TIMEDATE will remove END_TIMEDATE from the task

 Examples:
 * `update 1 at 13/09/2016 5pm`<br>
-> `Meeting from 13/09/2016 4pm to 13/09/2016 6pm` will be replaced with `Meeting at 13/09/2016 5pm`
+> * `Meeting from 13/09/2016 4pm to 13/09/2016 6pm` will be replaced with `Meeting at 13/09/2016 5pm`
 * `update b*y* from 13/09/2016 4pm to 13/09/2016 6pm`
-> Lists tasks matching `b*y*` for the user to choose from
+> * Lists tasks matching `b*y*` for the user to choose from

 #### Marking a task as complete : `complete`
 Marks a task as complete.<br>
 Format: `complete INDEX/TASKNAME`

-> Marks the task at the specified index as complete
+> * Marks the task at the specified index as complete
-> If TASKNAME is entered, tasks are sought out in the same way the `find` command does.
+> * If TASKNAME is entered, tasks are sought out in the same way the `find` command does.
 Matching names and their indices are then displayed.
 The user can then proceed with marking a task as complete using the index of the appropriate task.

 Examples:
 * `complete 1`
-  Marks task at index 1 as complete
 * `complete b*y*`
-  Lists tasks matching `b*y*` for the user to choose from

 #### Setting the storage location: `setstorage`
 Sets the data storage location <br>